loda-lang/loda-programs/programs/oeis/list3.md

 * [A310409](http://oeis.org/A310409) ([L16 program](310/A310409.asm)): Coordination sequence Gal.3.19.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310411](http://oeis.org/A310411) ([L20 program](310/A310411.asm)): Coordination sequence Gal.4.72.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310412](http://oeis.org/A310412) ([L14 program](310/A310412.asm)): Coordination sequence Gal.5.129.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310469](http://oeis.org/A310469) ([L54 program](310/A310469.asm)): Coordination sequence Gal.5.141.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310498](http://oeis.org/A310498) ([L17 program](310/A310498.asm)): Coordination sequence Gal.3.20.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310509](http://oeis.org/A310509) ([L27 program](310/A310509.asm)): Coordination sequence Gal.5.142.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310518](http://oeis.org/A310518) ([L27 program](310/A310518.asm)): Coordination sequence Gal.3.21.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.